How to Transition Picky Cats to Raw Cat Food

 Tips on How To Get a Cat To Eat Raw

-1. Try Different Proteins: If you’re unsure, start with pork.
+Try Different Proteins: If you’re unsure, start with pork.
 Our pork is a favorite among cats!

-2. Take It Slow: Cats often do best with a longer transition, and you may want to plan on it taking a few weeks (with lots of patience!).
+Take It Slow: Cats often do best with a longer transition, and you may want to plan on it taking a few weeks (with lots of patience!).

-3. Start Small: When you start, put one or two thawed nuggets on each side of your cat’s meal, without mixing them in.
+Start Small: When you start, put one or two thawed nuggets on each side of your cat’s meal, without mixing them in.
 Simply put them in there as a garnish.
 You can also put them on a separate plate next to the normal dish.
 If your cat eats them, you can slowly start to transition from their current food to the raw food over 7-10 days.
 If there is any tummy trouble, reduce the raw a bit and proceed slower.

-4. The 4 T’s: If, after a few days, your cat still refuses to try raw, you can start playing with the 4 T's: Time, temperature, texture, and taste.
+The 4 T’s: If, after a few days, your cat still refuses to try raw, you can start playing with the 4 T's: Time, temperature, texture, and taste.

 Time

 Try experimenting with the timing of when you serve raw.
 You could put the raw nuggets down at the regular mealtime every day, and then wait 20 minutes before putting the normal food down.
 Another idea is to offer nuggets between regular meals and see if that entices them.
-Do not starve your cat to get them to try raw, as it is a health hazard.
+Do not starve your cat to get them to try a new food, as it is a health hazard.

 Temperature